FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 In addition to React, we'll use a NodeJS backend.
 One major benefit of using a backend server is that we can safely store and use a Client Secret, which is the most secure way to integrate OAuth 2.0 Authorization Code Flow with our React app.

-If you're in-the-know on OAuth stuff, you're probably aware that some people use PKCE (or the rightfully deprecated Implicit Flow) to get around the Client Secret constraint.
+If you're in-the-know on OAuth, you're probably aware that some people use PKCE or the rightfully deprecated Implicit Flow to get around the Client Secret constraint.
 We're sticking to Authorization Code Flow, because setting up a server is the most secure solution for the majority of cases and quite simple once you know how.
 Don't know what any of that means?
 Don't worry about it — you don't need to know anything about OAuth to follow this example.

 What do you need to know?
 Well, this example app will be much easier to follow if you have at least some knowledge of: